gupta-himanshu/scala-for-beginners/Important-Points.md

 38. The try / catch / finally structure is similar to Java, though Scala uses pattern matching in the catch clause.
 This differs from Java.

+39. Scala match expression look like a Java switch statement, but because we can match any object, extract information from matched objects, add guards to case statements, return values, and more, match expressions are a major feature of the Scala language.